RafaelC77/rich-text-editor/README.md

 # Rich-text Editor

-Projeto de um editor de texto em formato rich-text (RTF), onde é possível adicionar algumas formatações simples.
+This is a project of a text editor in rich-text format, where the user can add some simple formatting.

 ***
 ![RT Editor](https://user-images.githubusercontent.com/91793932/185709285-6b3ed504-11f4-4d90-86e0-7af9beeeb4c1.png)

 ***

-## Tecnologias utilizadas
+## Techs

   - React
   - Typescript
   - SlateJS

-## Deploy da aplicação
+## Deploy

   - [RT Editor](https://rt-editor.netlify.app/)